Chiprovtsi uprising: Military activity

 Chiprovtsi Uprising, Second Tarnovo Uprising and Karposh's Uprising.

 The Chiprovtsi Uprising's progress and organizations are not well documented.
-Insurrectionary units under Georgi Peyachevich, left the village to join the Austrian army in the spring of 1688, with Peyachevich's forces participating in the assault on Orşova and the whole Banat.
+Bulgarian leaders of the uprising included brothers Ivan and Mihail Stanislavov together with Bogdan Marinov.
+Insurrectionary units under Georgi Peyachevich left the village to join the Austrian army in the spring of 1688, with Peyachevich's forces participating in the assault on Orşova and the whole Banat.
 The uprising broke out in the entire northwestern Bulgaria area after the battle for Belgrade.
 The advancing of 6 Austrian regiments did not succeed in coordinating the Bulgarian units that did nothing to stop the Ottoman regroup.
 The decisive battle took place in October 1688 in the Zheravitsa country close to Kutlovitsa, where the insurrectionary forces were defeated by Ottoman troops and their Magyar allies.
 Although fighting went on, the uprising was quickly suppressed, with Chiprovtsi being captured on 18 October after a heroic defence and was completely destroyed together with the neighbouring villages of Kopilovtsi, Zhelezna and Klisura.
 Almost the entire population was killed or taken into slavery.
 The resistance continued in the following months as the remains of the insurrectionary force became bands of hajduks.
 Meanwhile, the Austrian troops beyond the Balkan Mountains did nothing and only captured Vidin in the autumn of 1689.